Malcolm Kenyatta: 2022 United States Senate campaign

 On February 18, 2021, Kenyatta announced his bid for the United States Senate in the 2022 Democratic primary.
 He lost the Democratic nomination to Lieutenant Governor John Fetterman, winning only 10.9% of the vote and also losing his home county.

 2024 Auditor General campaign

 On March 8, 2023, Kenyatta announced his candidacy to be Pennsylvania's Auditor General.
-Kenyatta is the first Democrat to announce a bid to challenge the incumbent Auditor General, Timothy DeFoor.
+Kenyatta was the first Democrat to announce a bid to challenge the incumbent Auditor General, Timothy DeFoor.
+He defeated Lehigh County Controller Mark Pinsley in the Democratic primary election.
+During the primary, Kenyatta faced criticism after he was caught on camera claiming Pinsley did not "like Black people."
+His victory made Kenyatta the first openly gay man nominated by any major party for any statewide office in Pennsylvania.
+Among his priorities, Kenyatta has stated that as auditor general he would create a bureau of worker safety and restart school audits that were transferred to the Department of Education by DeFoor.
+He was defeated by DeFoor in the general election.

+Democratic National Committee (2025)

+On February 1, 2025, Kenyatta was elected as a vice chair of the Democratic National Committee, alongside gun control activist David Hogg, voting rights advocate Reyna Walters-Morgan, and Nevada Democratic leader Artie Blanco.
+In June 2025, he along with Vice Chair David Hogg were removed from their positions pending a new election in which both would have to compete for the same seat.
+Hogg decided not to run again, which meant Kenyatta won the election uncontested.

+Personal life

+Kenyatta and his husband Matt live in Philadelphia.
+The documentaries "Going Forward" (2018) and "Kenyatta: Do Not Wait Your Turn" (2023) were directed by Timothy Harris and are about him.

 Recognition

-In 2017, Kenyatta was named as one of Philadelphia Magazine's 38 "people we love" as a "neighborhood champ."
+In 2017, Kenyatta was named as one of Philadelphia magazine's 38 "people we love" as a "neighborhood champ."

 Kenyatta was the subject of an award-winning documentary, Going Forward, which followed his 2018 victory.

 The Philadelphia Tribune called Kenyatta one of Philadelphia's most influential African-Americans.

 In 2020, Kenyatta was named an OUT 100 Honoree by OUT Magazine, their annual list of the most "impactful and influential LGBTQ+ people".
 In the same year, he was awarded the Sen. Tammy Baldwin Breakthrough Award.

+On August 20, 2024, Kenyatta spoke at the Democratic National Convention.